ubicomplab/rPPG-Toolbox/README.md

 Please use config files under `./configs/infer_configs`

-For example, if you want to run The model trained on PURE and tested on UBFC, use `python main.py --config_file ./configs/infer_configs/PURE_UBFC-rPPG_TSCAN_BASIC.yaml`
+For example, if you want to run The model trained on PURE and tested on UBFC-rPPG, use `python main.py --config_file ./configs/infer_configs/PURE_UBFC-rPPG_TSCAN_BASIC.yaml`

-If you want to test unsupervised signal processing  methods, you can use `python main.py --config_file ./configs/infer_configs/UBFC_UNSUPERVISED.yaml`
+If you want to test unsupervised signal processing  methods, you can use `python main.py --config_file ./configs/infer_configs/UBFC-rPPG_UNSUPERVISED.yaml`

 # :computer: Examples of Neural Network Training

 Please use config files under `./configs/train_configs`

-## Training on PURE and Testing on UBFC With TSCAN
+## Training on PURE and Testing on UBFC-rPPG With TSCAN

 STEP 1: Download the PURE raw data by asking the [paper authors](https://www.tu-ilmenau.de/universitaet/fakultaeten/fakultaet-informatik-und-automatisierung/profil/institute-und-fachgebiete/institut-fuer-technische-informatik-und-ingenieurinformatik/fachgebiet-neuroinformatik-und-kognitive-robotik/data-sets-code/pulse-rate-detection-dataset-pure).

-STEP 2: Download the UBFC raw data via [link](https://sites.google.com/view/ybenezeth/ubfcrppg)
+STEP 2: Download the UBFC-rPPG raw data via [link](https://sites.google.com/view/ybenezeth/ubfcrppg)

-STEP 3: Modify `./configs/train_configs/PURE_PURE_UBFC_TSCAN_BASIC.yaml`
+STEP 3: Modify `./configs/train_configs/PURE_PURE_UBFC-rPPG_TSCAN_BASIC.yaml`

-STEP 4: Run `python main.py --config_file ./configs/train_configs/PURE_PURE_UBFC_TSCAN_BASIC.yaml`
+STEP 4: Run `python main.py --config_file ./configs/train_configs/PURE_PURE_UBFC-rPPG_TSCAN_BASIC.yaml`

 Note 1: Preprocessing requires only once; thus turn it off on the yaml file when you train the network after the first time.

 Note 2: The example yaml setting will allow 80% of PURE to train and 20% of PURE to valid.
-After training, it will use the best model(with the least validation loss) to test on UBFC.
+After training, it will use the best model(with the least validation loss) to test on UBFC-rPPG.

-## Training on SCAMPS and testing on UBFC With DeepPhys
+## Training on SCAMPS and testing on UBFC-rPPG With DeepPhys

 STEP 1: Download the SCAMPS via this [link](https://github.com/danmcduff/scampsdataset) and split it into train/val/test folders.

-STEP 2: Download the UBFC via [link](https://sites.google.com/view/ybenezeth/ubfcrppg)
+STEP 2: Download the UBFC-rPPG via [link](https://sites.google.com/view/ybenezeth/ubfcrppg)

-STEP 3: Modify `./configs/train_configs/SCAMPS_SCAMPS_UBFC_DEEPPHYS_BASIC.yaml`
+STEP 3: Modify `./configs/train_configs/SCAMPS_SCAMPS_UBFC-rPPG_DEEPPHYS_BASIC.yaml`

-STEP 4: Run `python main.py --config_file ./configs/train_configs/SCAMPS_SCAMPS_UBFC_DEEPPHYS_BASIC.yaml`
+STEP 4: Run `python main.py --config_file ./configs/train_configs/SCAMPS_SCAMPS_UBFC-rPPG_DEEPPHYS_BASIC.yaml`

 Note 1: Preprocessing requires only once; thus turn it off on the yaml file when you train the network after the first time.

 Note 2: The example yaml setting will allow 80% of SCAMPS to train and 20% of SCAMPS to valid.
-After training, it will use the best model(with the least validation loss) to test on UBFC.
+After training, it will use the best model(with the least validation loss) to test on UBFC-rPPG.

 # :zap: Inference With Unsupervised Methods

-STEP 1: Download the UBFC via [link](https://sites.google.com/view/ybenezeth/ubfcrppg)
+STEP 1: Download the UBFC-rPPG via [link](https://sites.google.com/view/ybenezeth/ubfcrppg)

 STEP 2: Modify `./configs/infer_configs/UBFC_UNSUPERVISED.yaml`